yaacov/ArduinoModbusSlave/README.md

         slave.writeRegisterToBuffer(i, analogRead(address + i));
 }
 ```
-ANd thats it, your sketch is modbus enabled. (see the full examples for more detail)
+And thats it, your sketch is modbus enabled. (see the full examples for more detail)

 ### Competabilty